National Police Agency (Taiwan): Ranks

-Before 1999, the lowest-grade street policemen held the rank of Police Officer II, denoted by an insignia of two stars on one horizontal bar, sometimes referred to colloquially as "一毛二" or "one dime and two cents."
+Before 1999, the lowest-ranking street policemen held the rank of Police Officer II, denoted by an insignia of two stars on one horizontal bar, and sometimes referred to colloquially as "一毛二" or "one dime and two cents."
 On 3 March 1999, an adjustment of "the table of police positions and corresponding ranks" or "各級警察機關學校警察官職務配階表", from the Ministry of Interior resulted in regular policemen or women on street holding the rank of Senior Police Officer, denoted by "three stars on one horizontal bar", nicknamed "一毛三" or "one dime and three cents."

 To emphasize the independence of the ranks and the professions, the rank of ROC police may not perfectly match their positions in a station.
-In 2007, a highest rank above Police Supervisor Rank 1 is created for the highest position, Police General, who is in charge of and oversees the public safety of the entire nation.
+In 2007, the rank of the Police General was created above Police Supervisor Rank 1 as the highest police rank.
+The holder of this rank is responsible for overseening the public safety of the entire nation.

 Equipment

+Weapons

-Aside from firearms, police officers are also equipped with Non-lethal weapon such as batons, Pepper Spray and Tasers.
+Aside from firearms, police officers are also equipped with non-lethal weapons such as batons, pepper spray and tasers.